Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Experiment

 \subsection{Ablation Study}

-This part presents sufficient ablation studies to analyze the effects of several critical hyperparameters.
-Note that we conduct more ablation analysis regarding the $\mathcal{L}_{benign}$ and toxicity surrogates enhancement technique in Appendix C.

-\textbf{Effectiveness of TSE techniques.} We introduce three variants, BadRDM$_{all}$, BadRDM$_{rand}$, and BadRDM$_{sin}$ to demonstrate the influence of our TSE techniques in enhancing attack performance.
-Specifically, BadRDM$_{all}$ utilizes the average embeddings of all images from the target category as the poisoning target while BadRDM$_{rand}$ adopts a randomly sampled image batch within the target category.
-Meanwhile, BadRDM$_{sin}$ is tailored for T2I tasks, where the single image initially matching the target text is selected as the surrogate.
-As observed in Table \ref{tab:ablation_variants}, significant improvements from three variants to our BadRDM in both ASR and CLIP-Attack prove that the proposed TSE strategies provide more efficient and attack-oriented optimization directions.
-We also highlight that the three variants achieve better attack results than the compared baselines \cite{struppek2023rickrolling, yang2023data, zhang2024badcm} even when without TSE techniques, verifying the superiority of the introduced contrastive poisoning.
+\textbf{Effectiveness of TSE techniques.} To reveal the necessity of our TSE techniques, we introduce three variants of BadRDM: (1) BadRDM$_{all}$ utilizes the average embeddings of all images from the target category as the poisoning target, (2) BadRDM$_{rand}$ adopts a randomly sampled batch within the target category, (3) BadRDM$_{sin}$ is for T2I tasks, where the single image initially matching the target text serves as the surrogate.
+As in Table \ref{tab:ablation_variants}, significant improvements from three variants to BadRDM confirm that the proposed TSE strategies provide more efficient and attack-oriented optimization directions.
+We also highlight that the three variants outperform the compared baselines, verifying the superiority of the designed contrastive poisoning.

 \textbf{Different retrieval numbers $k$}.
-The number of retrieved neighbors $k$ plays an important role in the retrieval-augmented generation paradigm.
-We explore the attack effectiveness of our BadRDM under varying retrieval numbers to validate its universality.
-By observing the results presented in Figure \ref{fig:ablation}, we reveal that the proposed method consistently demonstrates remarkable performance in both attack effectiveness and benign generation capability.
-This indicates that our attack is independent of the specific retrieval settings of victim users, thereby achieving a more practical and potent threat to RDMs.
-Also, the varying $k$ does have an impact on the generative ability, which is an intrinsic behavior of RDM itself \cite{blattmann2022retrieval}.
-However, the fluctuations in FID are not significant, indicating that the poisoned RDM maintains stable and excellent benign performance.
+The number of retrieved neighbors $k$ plays a crucial role in the RAG paradigm.
+Figure \ref{fig:ablation} reveals that the proposed method consistently demonstrates remarkable performance in both attack effectiveness and benign generation capability.
+This indicates that BadRDM is independent of the specific retrieval settings of victim users, achieving a practical and potent threat to RDMs.
+Also, the varying $k$ influences the generative ability, which is an intrinsic behavior of RDM \cite{blattmann2022retrieval}.
+However, the fluctuations are not significant, indicating that the poisoned RDM maintains excellent benign performance.